Ariana Grande Is President In The Music Video For Her New Song ‘Positions’

 Ariana Grande has taken over the White House in her latest music video.

 The video for the single “positions” was directed by Dave Meyers, as Pitchfork reported.
-It features the 27-year old in a series of chic outfits as the president of the United States, and shows her holding press conferences, mulling over decisions in the Oval Office, cooking in a kitchen, and walking her dogs on the White House grounds.
+It features the 27-year-old in a series of chic outfits as she portrays the president of the United States, and shows her holding press conferences, mulling over decisions in the Oval Office, cooking in a kitchen, and walking her dogs on the White House grounds.

 In one scene, Grande puts a medal on a USPS worker, possibly as a reference to the ongoing war between Trump and the Postal Service.
 As CNN explained, Trump has opposed much-needed funding for the United States Postal Service because he doesn’t want to see it used for mail-in voting this November.
 The president has asserted for months that mail-in voting will lead to voter fraud, and that the USPS will not be able to handle the increased amounts that the COVID-19 pandemic will cause.